Enjoy waking up on the reef

 Australia’s Great Barrier Reef provides excellent scuba diving conditions, and the azure blue waters are generally crystal clear and warm.

 Once onboard there are generally two-day dives followed by the night dive.
 An early start, the morning dive, is worth waking up.
 Capture both the nocturnal and diurnal marine life, and the waters are generally the calmest.

 All meals are chef-prepared and delicious, and the dining room is always full of exciting scuba stories what everyone saw.

 On a Liveaboard, things are a bit more casual

 Safety rules are, of course, enforced, but things are more relaxed.

 Many Liveaboards have what is sometimes called an open gate policy.

-After breakfast and before lunch the dive gate is open twice for additional scuba dives or snorkeling.
+After breakfast and before lunch, the dive gate is open twice for additional scuba dives or snorkelling.

 After dinner, the scuba diver has the opportunity for a night dive.

-Every Liveaboard is different, some are small with space for as few as four divers, some are even sail boats.
+Every Liveaboard is different, and some are small with space for as few as four divers, some even sailboats.